vrama628/dominai/README.md

 When it is your turn, the game will send your player a `StartTurn` notification.
-Your turn lasts from the time you receive this notification until the time you end your turn with a `CleanUp` request.
+Your turn lasts from the time you receive this notification until the time you end your turn with an `EndTurn` request.

 ### `StartTurn`
 ```